 Guests who are exempt from vaccination (including children under 12, people with certain medical conditions preventing vaccination, or those with closely held religious beliefs that prevent vaccination) must provide proof of a negative COVID-19 PCR test taken within 48 hours of the performance start time.

-NOTE: This policy is in effect through December 2021, although we will review current circumstances and CDC and local government recommendations in October to determine whether the mandate may be lifted or extended.
+NOTE: This policy is in effect through March 31, 2022.
+We will review current circumstances and CDC and local government recommendations in March to determine whether the mandate may be lifted or extended.

 *"Fully vaccinated" means that either 14 days have passed since receiving the second dose of FDA or WHO authorized double-dose vaccines or that 14 days have passed since receiving the sole dose of FDA or WHO authorized single-dose vaccines.